sous-chefs/zabbix-agent/README.md

 to the version you wish to be installed.

 #### Cookbook file install

 This will install a provided package that can be included in the ./files directory of the cookbook itself and stored on the chef server.

 #### Chocolatey install

 Currently untested.
 Pull requests and kitchen tests desired.

-### Note :
+### Note

 A Zabbix agent running on the Zabbix server will need to :

-* use a different account than the one the server uses or it will be able to spy on private data.
+- use a different account than the one the server uses or it will be able to spy on private data.
-* specify the local Zabbix server using the localhost (127.0.0.1, ::1) address.
+- specify the local Zabbix server using the localhost (127.0.0.1, ::1) address.

-# RECIPES
+## Recipies

-## default
+### default

 The default recipe installs, configures and starts the zabbix_agentd.

 You can control the agent install with the following attributes: